 - 2.2.7.1 The TC-EDC has been established by the Technical Committee to examine drafts of all Test Guidelines, produced by the TWPs, before these are put forward for adoption by the Technical Committee.
 The role of the TC-EDC is to ensure consistency of the Test Guidelines with the requirements of document TGP/7 and to check the alignment of texts across all the official UPOV languages.
 It does not conduct a substantive technical review of the Test Guidelines.
 The members of the TC-EDC are selected by the TC, both to provide broad experience of the UPOV system and also to represent the UPOV languages English, French, German and Spanish.
 The Chairperson of the TC-EDC is provided by the UPOV Secretariat. - 2.2.7.2 The TC-EDC reviews the draft Test Guidelines, taking into account any specific instructions from the Technical Committee, and makes a recommendation on whether the Test Guidelines are suitable for adoption (Step 8).
-It may make a proposal to the Technical Committee for adoption subject to amendments of an editorial nature, which it specifies. - 2.2.7.3 If it considers that there are technical issues to be resolved, the TC-EDC may seek to resolve the issues with the Leading Expert, prior to consideration of the Test Guidelines by the Technical Committee.
-Where this is not possible, the TC-EDC may recommend that the Technical Committee: - (a) refer the Test Guidelines back to the TWP (Step 4) or, - (b) adopt the Test Guidelines subject to further information being provided by the Leading Expert with the agreement of all interested experts and the Chairperson of the TWP concerned.
+It may make a proposal to the Technical Committee for adoption subject to amendments of an editorial nature, which it specifies. - 2.2.7.3 Unless otherwise agreed by the TC, the TC-EDC meets twice each year, once in the period March/April and once in conjunction with the TC session (October/November).
+The TC-EDC will consider Test Guidelines submitted by the Technical Working Parties at least 14 weeks prior to the TC-EDC meeting.
+Test Guidelines submitted less than 14 weeks prior to the TC-EDC meeting will be considered at its subsequent meeting. - 2.2.7.4 The potential outcomes for Test Guidelines considered by the TC-EDC are as follows: - (a) no changes required to the Test Guidelines, or strictly editorial changes for which recommendations are agreed by the TC-EDC; or - (b) editorial clarifications required; or - (c) technical issues to be resolved. - 2.2.7.5 In cases where no changes are required to the Test Guidelines, or strictly editorial changes for which recommendations are agreed by the TC-EDC, the Test Guidelines will be put forward for adoption by the Technical Committee.